- Faculty working with students: 41

 Application to the program can be made in two ways.

-- If a student’s primary interest is toxicology, then they may apply for admission directly through the ITEHP.
+Direct Admission: If a student’s primary interest is toxicology, then they may apply for admission directly through the ITEHP.
 Applicants should indicate their Intended Degree on their Graduate School application as “PhD.
-(Biomedical Sciences Programs – School of Medicine” and their Department/Degree as “Integrated Toxicology and Environmental Health – Ph.D.”.
-Students admitted directly into the program affiliate with a department depending upon their choice of research mentor, typically at the end of their first year.
+(Biomedical Sciences Programs – School of Medicine)” and their Department/Degree as “Integrated Toxicology and Environmental Health – Ph.D.”
+Students admitted directly into the program affiliate with a degree-granting department (including various PhD programs in the Nicholas School of the Environment, Pratt School of Engineering, or School of Medicine) depending upon their choice of research mentor, typically at the end of their first year.
+Students directly admitted to ITEHP are awarded a full fellowship (tuition, fees, and stipend), and these training grant fellowships are restricted to US Citizens or Permanent Residents only.
+Non-US Citizens who are interested in ITEHP must apply via Option #2 below through a participating department and pursue the ITEHP certificate.

 There is no difference in the eventual degree granted through either mechanism; both routes result in a PhD granted by a specific department, with certification in toxicology.